 This final example shows another bearish trade.
 Here on the USDJPY thirty minute chart.
 In this example the final breakout isn’t a clean one.
 Rather the market bumps along before finally dropping a short distance.
 The box on the top right shows the complete trend.

 In this case, the bearish trend is already over-extended at this point and the market is in an oversold state.
 The best action here would be to avoid the trade altogether in the light of other information.

-Flags are useful continuation patterns that mark a brief pause in a trend.
-The patterns appear in both bearish and bullish forms.
+Flags are useful continuation patterns that often mark a brief pause in a trend.
+They appear in both bearish and bullish forms.
 Slightly more difficult to trade than triangular patterns, they usually require some caution when entering the trading position.
 To improve profitability we always average into the position and make use of support/resistance barriers.

 More on the pennant/flag indicator